7 Tips on How to Conserve Water in the Garden

 Spread mulch.
 It prevents weeds from growing and soaking up all the water you add to the planting area.
 A layer of mulch provides the most bang for your buck.
 Organic mulches are best; try grass clippings free of weedkillers, evergreen needles and shredded leaves.

 Be extra frugal and capture all the free water you can.
 Place rain barrels or a cistern at your downspouts.
 A 1,000-square-foot roof collects about 625 gallons of water from just one inch of rain.
-Learn how to plant a rain garden.
+Learn how to plant a rain garden, which will give you a beautiful flower bed that also conserves water.

 Prepare the Garden Site